 TIAS 498 Independent Study (2 credits)

 For the independent study, students will complete readings and assignments under the supervision of Dr. Loly Alcaide Ramírez.
 Students will be observing Spanish culture, interviewing several Spaniards and writing reports on your findings.
+Students will also learn about relevant issues happening in Spain today by interacting with local individuals connected to immigration issues in and around Alicante.
 This is an opportunity both to interact with people and practice Spanish outside the classroom and immerse yourself in the Spanish culture.

 Learning Goals Include: